 And of course I had to take a picture with the Elvis(s).

-In my race day strategy Lou gave me great advice, which stuck with me.
-You can’t set a PR during the first 10 to 30 minutes but you can defiantly lose it.
+defiantly lose it.
 He told me to zone out, block out all the excitement, focus on deep rhythmic breathing, and RELAX!
 And that's what I did.
 I listened to 3 podcasts, Marathon Training Academy, Vegetarian Food For Thought, and Marathon Talk.
 On Marathon Talk they interviewed ultra marathoner Scott Jurek.
 He's won 100 mile races, so it put my 26.2 in perspective!

 I hit mile 13 feeling great!
 At 13 I turned on my jams.
 Fun. really gets my heart pumping for the record!
 At the 1/2 way point my race strategy switched.
 It was time to

-kick the tires and light the fires”
+the tires and light the fires”

 It’s now time let’er rip.
-It’s “hurting time”
+It’s

-My race strategy now was to pick a runner in front of me and focus on catching them.
-After passing them, pick another runner and pass them.
+pick another runner and pass them.
 It was actually a fun game and it helped the miles go by.

 Spread out along the course there was a good amount of people cheering, and I always love a funny sign to get me smiling!
 They even had a couple bands playing.